xhssme/tom/FAQ_EN.md

 <a href="https://play.google.com/store/apps/details?id=me.xhss.tomvpn" rel="nofollow"><img src="https://camo.githubusercontent.com/bdaf711a93d64d0bb5e5abfc346a8b84ea47f164/68747470733a2f2f706c61792e676f6f676c652e636f6d2f696e746c2f656e5f75732f6261646765732f696d616765732f67656e657269632f656e2d706c61792d62616467652e706e67" height="60" data-canonical-src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" style="max-width:100%;"></a>

-[Latest version 1.4.9 download address](https://github.com/xhssme/tom/releases/download/v1.4.9/tomvpn1.4.9.apk "下载地址")（Only available to users who cannot use Google Play）
+[Latest version 1.5.0 download address](https://github.com/xhssme/tom/releases/download/v1.5.0/tom_1.5.0.apk "下载地址")（Only available to users who cannot use Google Play）

 [Old version download address](https://github.com/xhssme/tom/releases/ "下载地址")

 > Currently only supports Android!Please note that the distribution channel of this software is only available through Google Play store.
 This software may have been modified, and the author cannot guarantee its security.The author suggests that you uninstall TomV, P, N downloaded from other sources, and download and use them again from Google Play.
 ------------------------------------------------------------------

+#### New changes

+> After version 1.5.0, the monthly traffic increased to 20G.
+After the traffic excess, the user can continue to use, but access to video website /APP is limited.

 #### FAQ
 1. Why do you want to obtain the permission of storage space?